Roots For Ritchie Campaign: Grow With Us

 Capacity Challenges: The hall cannot meet the growing demands of our user groups, and the current design restricts expansion.

-Renovations only make sense when the foundation is solid—unfortunately, that’s no longer the case for Ritchie Hall.
 Rebuilding is a more cost-effective and future-proof solution to meet the community’s needs.
 It is an estimated $2.3M in next few years just to make the structural repairs and don't include energy efficiency and would require loss of programming space.

 Why can’t the new hall be built on the existing site?